Yortw/Yort.Http.ClientPipeline/README.md

 # Yort.Http.ClientPipeline

-## This sausage is still being made.
-You probably don't want to look at what's going on here until it's 'done'.
-On the other hand, if you really want something here then go for it (see [license](https://github.com/Yortw/Yort.Http.Pipeline/blob/master/LICENSE.md)).
-Just expect breaking changes, bugs and other problems as development continues.
-Pull requests appreciated.

 ## What is it?
 A collection of handlers, filters, extensions and other stuff related to System.Net.Http.HttpClient and Windows.Web.Http.HttpClient.